Niki Ridgley, FDA Integrative Counselling; Registered MBACP (Accred); BA (hons)

 I am able to work with you at your own pace, on an open ended basis, or for a shorter time period which we can agree together.
 My aim is to enable you to find ways to manage any issues or concerns you may be experiencing, no matter how big or small, so that you can live your life more fully.

 As each of us is different and unique, I will work with your individual needs by offering an "integrative" approach, using a range of different therapeutic tools to suit you.
-My therapeutic approach is based on Person Centred, Psychodynamic and Transpersonal theory, and I also use Cognitive Behavioural Therapy (CBT) techniques when I feel it will be helpful.
+My therapeutic approach is based on Person Centred, Psychodynamic and Transpersonal theory.
+I also have training in Cognitive Behavioural Therapy (CBT) and may use CBT tools and techniques when I feel it will be helpful.

 HOW COUNSELLING CAN HELP